sdrasco/freedact/README.md

 punctuation, keeping the redacted output natural.
 For example, a source token like ``O’NEIL`` would become ``D’ANGELO`` when replaced.

-## Addresses (line-level)
+## Addresses

 Street, unit, city/state/ZIP and PO Box lines are detected using the ``usaddress`` library.
-Each line is reported individually with minimal spans and structured components.
-Adjacent lines will be merged into multi-line address blocks in a future milestone.
+Adjacent lines are merged into a single multi-line address block so redaction replaces the entire address at once.
+The merger is layout-aware and tolerates a single blank line between components.

 ## Quick start (CLI)